gaehlerm/SoftwareEngineering/README.md

 ### When

 Our class vector contains the member function `distance_to`.
 It is part of the class interface and, therefore, must be tested.
 This is the price you pay for public functions.
 Or rather, it's a small fraction of the price you pay for having public functions.
 Keep functions private whenever possible.
 Private functions offer greater flexibility since you can modify them freely without the need for testing.
 For public functions, you have to ensure that the interface remains the same.
 Ensuring a function is public means committing to keeping the function unchanged.
 Avoid altering existing interfaces; it requires a significant amount of work.
-Write tests for public functions to assert that you don't accidentally change their behavior.
+You'd have to adapt a lot of code, including your tests.
+Write tests for public functions to assert that you don't accidentally change their behavior and break your code.

 ### How

 Inside the test_vector.py file, we write the test case.
 Before you miss it, I'd like to emphasize the very first line.
 We want to test the `Vector` class.
 We have to import the corresponding file (or library).

 Next, we will define the test case.
 Every test case receives a unique name.
 This name will appear in the test report if this test fails.
-It is good practice to give the test case a name that fairly explains what it tests.
+It is good practice to give the test case a name that explains what the test does.
 These names may be up to one line long if necessary.
-You don't use these names anywhere else, so it doesn't hurt to have very long test names.
+You don't use these names anywhere else, so it doesn't hurt much to have very long test names.

 Inside the test, we start with the setup part.
 In order to test the `distance_to` function, we need two vector objects `v1` and `v2`.
 In the following line, we calculate the distance between `v1` and `v2`.